Why ABSOLUTE ?

 We offer you an attractive compensation and benefit package, we care on your family and provide a Premium Health and Accident Insurance program to your spouse and children.
 We believe in a good work/ life balance which is reflected in our annual leave and a flexible working time.

-in a collaborative, innovative and supportive place to make your mark on the
+- Being in a collaborative, innovative and supportive place to make your mark on the world of security

 TRUST – ONE OF CORE VALUES AT ABSOLUTE